-What's better than an 8MP iSight camera on the iPhone 5S?
+What's better than an 8MP iSight camera on the iPhone 6?
 Well, it's not what you can find on the iPad Air, that's for sure.
 Apple has kept the same 5MP iSight camera from previous iterations of the tablet, which does at least have half-decent backside illumination and acceptable low-light performance.

 However, there's no filter option in sight, nor the ability to change to a Slo-Mo camera as we've seen on other recent Apple hardware.
-Given that the Air is running the necessary A7 64-bit chip to enable the enhanced video mode, we've no idea why you can't do the same here.
+Given that the Air is running the necessary A7 64-bit chip to enable the enhanced video mode, I've no idea why you can't do the same here.

 Even the filters would make sense, as the iPhone 5C can use these, and that's hardly as powerful a beast.
-This is probably the biggest criticism of the iPad Air we can throw at the new tablet from Apple, as the decision is slightly perplexing.
+This is probably the biggest criticism of the iPad Air I can throw at the new tablet from Apple, as the decision is slightly perplexing.

-That Apple has put anything in there at all is testament to some clever engineering, so while the performance isn't that good (although shutter speed was very impressive as we'd expected) it's more than adequate for something that shouldn't be replacing a smartphone or dedicated camera anyway.
+That Apple has put anything in there at all is testament to some clever engineering, so while the performance isn't that good (although shutter speed was very impressive as I'd expected) it's more than adequate for something that shouldn't be replacing a smartphone or dedicated camera anyway.